khannashiv/Jenkins-Practice/Project-3/text-analyzer-app/README.md

 ---

-## 📄 Documentation contains entire CICD deployment where target platform for deploying an applicaiton is Kubernetes.
+#### Method 3 CICD Setup : 📄 Documentation contains entire CICD deployment where target platform for deploying an applicaiton is Kubernetes.

 For detailed implementation information, refer to the [Implementation Guide](./implementation.md).